SchmidtDSE/afscgap/paper/paper.md

 Though the `afscgap` Python package makes GAP catch data more accessible, size and complexity complicates comparative analysis between species, years, and/or geographic areas [@notebook].
 Without deep developer experience, it may still be difficult to get started even with scientific background.
 To address a broader audience, this project offers visualization on top of `afscgap` with CSV and Python code export as a bridge to further analysis.

 # Functions
-This project improves accessibility of GAP catch data and offers approachable tools to kickstart analysis.
+This project improves accessibility of GAP data and offers approachable tools to kickstart analysis.

 ## Efficient facade
 The `afscgap` library manages significant complexity to offer a simple familiar interface to Python developers: